evil-mad/WaterColorBlocks/README.md

 WaterColorBlocks
 ================

 Code examples for driving the WaterColorBot from within block-based programming languages like Scratch and Snap!
+To use these examples, you will need to also download and launch a helper app (see below) that manages communication with the WaterColorBot.

 ##Current project status: